kxhitiz/smartapp/README.md

 Smartapp
 ================
 **SmartApp aims to provide smart recommendation on Movie based on your past taste.**

-Our backend engine repo is [here](https://github.com/prayagupd/smartad/tree/master/smartad-backend/smartad-recommendation-engine)
+Our powerful backend engine repo is [here](https://github.com/prayagupd/smartad/tree/master/smartad-backend/smartad-recommendation-engine) which usage Apache Spark to analyse the raw data and populate mongodb of this app.

 This application was generated with the [rails_apps_composer](https://github.com/RailsApps/rails_apps_composer) gem provided by the [RailsApps Project](http://railsapps.github.io/).